ExtendRealityLtd/VRTK/README.md

 an up to date list of examples showcasing the features of VRTK.

-The examples have all been built to work with the [SteamVR Plugin] by default, but they can be converted over to using the [Oculus Utilities] package by following the instructions for using the Oculus Utilities package above.
+The examples have all been built to work with the [SteamVR Plugin] by default, but they can be converted over to using the [Oculus Utilities] or [Ximmerse Unity SDK] by following the instructions for using the [Oculus Utilities] or [Ximmerse Unity SDK] package above.

 > *If the examples are not working on first load, click the `[VRTK]`